RosaHornero/seq_nms_lab2/README.md

 `$ wget https://pjreddie.com/media/files/yolo-tiny.weights`

-8) Place an avi format video in the folder ./seq_nms/video
+8) Place an avi format video in the folder /seq_nms/video

 9) Access that folder and execute the following commands:
-10)

 `$ cd video`

 `$ python video2img.py -i example_video.avi`

 `$ python get_pkllist.py`

+10) We go back to the /seq_nms folder and run the yolo_seqnms.py script in charge of detecting the objects in each frame

+`$ cd ..`

+`$ python yolo_seqnms.py`

 ## Reference